sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

   - How to easily deploy SAP HANA, express edition and SQLPAD from Docker into Google Kubernetes Cluster
   - How to configure persistency and services in Kubernetes for the two containers in the same pod
   - How to access the database from SQLPAD
-  - Explore advanced analytics features in SAP HANA, including the document store, geospatial, graph and linguistic text search functions
+  - How to use advanced analytics features in SAP HANA, including the document store, geospatial, graph and linguistic text search functions

 This tutorial will use Google Kubernetes Engine to deploy SAP HANA, express edition and an SQL client.
 If you do not want to use this method, you can check other [available options to download or install SAP HANA, express edition](https://developers.sap.com/topics/sap-hana-express.html).

 ## How do we help Thomas?
 Like most developers, Thomas wants to stay on top of the latest technologies.
-The first step is to get started with tutorials, like this one.
-The second step he wants to take is connect with other developers and experts in the SAP Community to share experiences and learn together.
+His first step is to get started with free tutorials, like this one.
+The second step is to connect with other developers and experts in the SAP Community to share knowledge and learn together.

 Fellow developers from all around the world connect daily to exchange information.
-We will find out if they share our interest for SAP HANA and related topics by using text analytics on their opinions in the community.
+And we're going to find out if they share Thomas' interest for SAP HANA and related topics by using text analytics on their opinions in the community.

-Thanks to the multiple engines in SAP HANA, we will combine text analytics with graph analytics to find out how community members are connected.
+Thanks to the multiple engines in SAP HANA, we'll also combine text analytics with graph analytics to find out how community members are connected.

-Finally, we will use the geospatial capabilities in SAP HANA to find out developers closer to Thomas' location in Munich.
+Finally, we'll use the geospatial capabilities in SAP HANA to find out developers closer to Thomas' location in Munich.

 ---

 [ACCORDION-BEGIN [Step 1: ](Log in to the community)]

-This tutorial has validations to keep track of completion and make sure you are on track after important steps.
+This tutorial uses validations to track completion and make sure you are all set after finishing important steps.

-**Sign in or register** by clicking on the person icon in the top right corner.
-If you are registering for the first time, all you need is an email address or social media account.
+**Sign in or register** by clicking on the `person` icon in the top right corner.
+If you're registering for the first time, all you need is an email address or social media account.

 ![Log in to Community](zoomlogin.gif)

-Use your email address or social media.
+Use your email address or social media account.

 ![Log in to Community](community.png)